pocomane/brewed-in-the-apocalypse/bita.md

 details, presented at the very beginnig as prose paragraphs.

 Then each player will chose one of the character in the playbook.
-They, like the setting, are described by few sentence.
+They, like the setting, are described by few sentences.
 The playbook contains also the initial goals of the caracters.
 This is just the initial scenario to kickoff the game, the mission can be changed as soon as the players found something more interessing.
 If all this limitations seem too strongs, you can generate